return to menu

-7. adjust gain and threshold settings, orange+white
+7. adjust threshold and gain settings, white + orange.

-8. hold any key and speak into the microphone
+8. hold any key and speak into the microphone.

-9. release key
+9. release key.

 10. play the keyboard and enjoy the sound of your voice.

-7. adjust gain and threshold settings using orange and white encoders
+7. adjust gain and threshold settings using orange and white encoders.

-8. hold a key to start sampling
+8. hold a key to start sampling.

-9. release key
+9. release key.

 pro-tip: press the green encoder to automatically find available radio stations.